-AEA RPQ 500 microphone preamps for your 500-series rack are in stock at Tidepool Audio.
-Call to order yours!
+AEA RPQ 500 microphone preamp with flexable EQ for your 500-series rack - in stock - $584

-AEA R84 Silver Limited Edition microphones are in stock at Tidepool Audio.
-Call to order yours, they are limited to a total of 125 mics!
+AEA R84 Silver Limited Edition microphones $1103 - in stock at Tidepool Audio.
+Limited to a total of 125 mics!

 AEA R84, R92, R88, R44CNE and R44C ribbon microphones produce a rich,